Southwest Washington Regional Airport: History

 Kelso-Longview Airport opened in May 1941 on 109 acre of a nearby dairy farm, as a training field for amateur pilots, and has since become a regional transportation center for southwest Washington.
 In 1950 the old landing strip was paved and in the 1960s the first administration and terminal buildings were built.
 Further improvements were completed in the 1980s due to increasing traffic.

 Facilities and aircraft

 Southwest Washington Regional Airport covers an area of 110 acre at an elevation of 20 feet (6 m) above mean sea level.
-It has one asphalt paved runway designated 12/30 which measure 4,391 x 100 ft.
+It has one asphalt paved runway designated 12/30 which measures 4,391 x 100 ft.
 (1,338 x 30 m).
-It is separated for takeoffs and landings (the airport, faced with growing air traffic, segmented their runway in 1980).
+It is separated for takeoffs and landings (the airport, faced with growing air traffic, segmented its runway in 1980).

 For the 12-month period ending March 30, 2008, the airport had 40,860 aircraft operations, an average of 111 per day: 94% general aviation, 4% air taxi and 2% military.
 At that time there were 71 aircraft based at this airport: 85% single-engine, 10% multi-engine, 1% jet and 4% ultralight.

 The airport has one passenger terminal.